QuantEcon/lecture-source-py/source/rst/amss3.rst

     u(c,n) = {\frac{c^{1-\sigma}}{1-\sigma}} - {\frac{n^{1+\gamma}}{1+\gamma}}

-We work directly with labor supply instead of leisure
+We work directly with labor supply instead of leisure.

 We assume that